-c) Successful completion of this curriculum also allows access to application for the qualification Master of Arts on condition of successful selection (this qualification does not lead to registration at the HPCSA.
+- research psychology which after successful selection and completion will lead to registration as a psychologist at the Health Professions Council of South Africa (HPCSA). - b) Successful completion of this curriculum allows access to application for the qualification Master of Arts on condition of successful selection (this qualification does not lead to registration at the HPCSA as a registered psychologist and is an academic qualification).

-- Prospective students are subject to a selection process including an academic and- personality screening as arranged by the particular school. - A minimum average mark of 65% for Psychology as major subject is required. - c) A student must take all the modules.
+- a) Prospective students are subject to a selection process including an academic and- personality screening as arranged by the particular school. - A minimum average mark of 65% for Psychology as major subject is required. - c) A student must register for all the modules.

-V.7.1.5.3.4 Compilation of the curriculum: (102 162 - G638V) (phasing out)
+V.7.1.5.3.4 Compilation of the curriculum: (8DL L01 - L601V)